apietak/ippl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5940225.svg)](https://doi.org/10.5281/zenodo.8389192)
 [![License](https://img.shields.io/github/license/IPPL-framework/ippl)](https://github.com/IPPL-framework/ippl/blob/master/LICENSE)

+# FEMSolver
+This branch looked into the development of a general FEMSolver implementation, in which the user simply provides the bilinear and the linear form to the program and it will then solve the problem.
+At the end of the day this idea got scratched.

 # Independent Parallel Particle Layer (IPPL)
 Independent Parallel Particle Layer (IPPL) is a performance portable C++ library for Particle-Mesh methods.
 IPPL makes use of Kokkos (https://github.com/kokkos/kokkos), HeFFTe (https://github.com/icl-utk-edu/heffte), and MPI (Message Passing Interface) to deliver a portable, massively parallel toolkit for particle-mesh methods.
 IPPL supports simulations in one to six dimensions, mixed precision, and asynchronous execution in different execution spaces (e.g. CPUs and GPUs).